Blunthorn-Modding/blockblock/README.md

 # GENERAL
 # Whether the user will get the messages listed above or not
 displayMessagesToUser=true
+# If true, players in creative will not be affected by locked objects
 creativeBypassesRestrictions=true
+# If true, a locked block in category 'breaking' will become unbreakable by mining with hand/tool
 breakingLockedPreventsBreaking=false
 # This value determines how much longer it takes when trying to break a block that is locked.
 # Higher is slower.
 Value should be at least 0.
 Calculation: deltaBreakTime / lockedBreakTimeModifier